Snoozy/marble-ios/README.md

 **Feature TODOs:**

-Image Posts (Testing).
+-- Image Posts (Testing).

 Rename Groups to Boards.

-Handle original poster tag in CommentCells.
+-- Handle original poster tag in CommentCells (Test).

-Implement a UI feature that shows that a User is the logged in User.
+-- Implement a UI feature that shows that a User is the logged in User (Test).

 Allow User to take a profile picture via the camera.